Q. I am a commercial business or a farmer looking to donate. What kind of donations are accepted?

-Please also note that in-person donations of frozen (including meat) or refrigerated product from individual donors at our Maplewood and Brooklyn Park facilities is no longer accepted.
+We no longer accept in-person donations of frozen (including meat) or refrigerated product from individual donors.

-The only acceptable perishable product is produce, along with all other non-perishable food items and grocery products.
-The new policy is in the interest of food safety for our agency partners and clients, as we cannot verify proper temperature control or correct storage procedures.
-Click here for Second Harvest Heartland locations.
+The only acceptable perishable product is produce (along with all other non-perishable food items and grocery products.)
+In the interest of food safety for our agency partners and clients, we do not accept other perishable items as we cannot verify proper temperature control or correct storage procedures.

 Q. What kind of food is most needed?

 Review our Most Needed Items page for a list of the items that are in greatest demand by hungry families.

-Q. An organization with which I work (school, Girl Scouts, church, etc.) is interested in organizing a food drive.
+Q. An organization I work with/volunteer at is interested in organizing a food drive.
 How can we get that food to Second Harvest Heartland?

 See our Food & Fund Drive page for how to donate food, as well as tips on how to organize your drive.